 Strengthen Democratic Participation

-There’s a simple answer to why we register voters: the more voters we register, the more voters we can turn out on Election Day.
+There’s a simple answer to why we register voters: the more voters we register, the more voters we can turn out to vote on Election Day.
 But voter registration is also about ensuring that every American can be an active participant in our democracy.

 Fight Against Voter Suppression